nuvie/nuvie/README.md

 of Ultima VI.
 You can enable FM-Towns support with the following options in the config file.

-Set "config/ultima6/townsdir" to the location of your FM-Towns U6 data files.
+Set `config/ultima6/townsdir` to the location of your FM-Towns U6 data files.
-Set "config/ultima6/sfx" to "towns".
+Set `config/ultima6/sfx` to `towns`.

 Scalers
 -------